TheLeopard65

 root@2million:/tmp/CVE-2023-0386#

-• The TwoMillion Machine on HackTheBox is now complete.
+• The Non-Seasonal - TwoMillion Machine on HackTheBox was now complete.